Mont Blanc Tunnel fire: Fire

 Between 10:57 and 11:01, Italian firefighters had come within 300 metres of the truck, with two of them able to proceed to the garage 21.
 They were able to see the burning truck.
-However, burning fuel flowed down the road surface, causing tires and fuel tanks to explode and sending deadly shrapnel in the air, thus spreading fire to other vehicles.
-This had forced Italian firefighters to retreat, and they rescued 12 people from Italian side.
+However, burning fuel flowed down the road surface, causing tyres and fuel tanks to explode and sending deadly shrapnel in the air, thus spreading fire to other vehicles.
+This had forced Italian firefighters to retreat, and they rescued 12 people from the Italian side.